davidgohel/ReporteRs/README.md

 ReporteRs
 ======
-ReporteRs is a R package for creating MS Word documents, MS PowerPoint documents and HTML documents from R.
+ReporteRs is a R package for creating Microsoft Word, Microsoft Powerpoint and HTML documents from R.

 Features
 --------
-* Create docx and pptx files with only a few lines of R code.
+* Create docx, pptx or html files with only a few lines of R code.
-* Add tables, plots, text or tables of contents into Word PowerPoint and html documents.
+* Add tables, plots, text or tables of contents into Word, PowerPoint and html documents.
 * Customize formatting of R output.
 * Take advantage of the benefits of reproducible research.